EleutherAI/gpt-neo/README.md

-# GPT2
+# GPT Neo

-**Disclaimer: This is not the official GPT2 implementation!
-I've done my best to follow the specifications of the original GPT2 model as closely as possible, but be warned that I have not been able to replicate the full performance of the original model using this code.
-I don't know why this is, I haven't been able to track down any bug that could be causing this.**
+1T or bust my dudes

-An implementation of training for [GPT2](https://openai.com/blog/better-language-models/) that supports both GPUs and TPUs.
+An implementation of training for [GPT2](https://openai.com/blog/better-language-models/)/[GPT3](https://arxiv.org/abs/2005.14165)-like models.
+Supports both GPUs and TPUs.
 The dataset scripts are a bit hacky and will probably need to be adapted to your needs.
 ## Requirements
 For GPUs:

-`pip3 install tensorflow-gpu regex`
+`pip3 install tensorflow-gpu==1.15.2 regex`

 For TPUs:

-`pip3 install tensorflow regex google-api-python-client oauth2client`
+`pip3 install tensorflow==1.15.2 regex google-api-python-client oauth2client`

 For downloading the models: